-A Hong Kong Offshore Company differs from a Hong Kong Corporation in that the offshore company pays no taxes while the corporation pays a corporate tax rate of 16.5%.
-The tax exemption is based upon no income being earned within Hong Kong.
+A local Hong Kong company differs from an offshore Hong Kong Offshore Company because the offshore company pays no taxes.
+A domestic corporation, on the other hand, pays a corporate tax rate of 16.5%.
+The government bases the tax exemption on income earned within Hong Kong.

 Hong Kong also offers easier access to the mainland Chinese market than other Asian countries like Singapore.

-The Hong Kong Companies Ordinance of 1984 governs he formation, activities, and dissolution of offshore companies.
+The Hong Kong Companies Ordinance of 1984 governs the formation, activities, and dissolution of offshore companies.

 A Hong Kong Offshore Company can enjoy the following benefits:

 • Complete Foreign Ownership: Offshore companies were created especially for foreigners.

 • No Taxes: As long as all income is derived outside of Hong Kong, there are no taxes.
 Note: U.S. citizens and everyone subject to global taxes must report all income to their governments.